PEER ADVISOR INTERNSHIP POSITION

 □ Enrolled as a matriculated Harpur student and have completed 24 credits at Binghamton University (by the start of fall 2015).

 □ Strong academic record (minimum 2.5 cumulative GPA)

 □ Commitment to two semesters, Fall 2015 and Spring 2016 (no exceptions)

 □ Strong written and oral communication skills

-□ Skilled in using BU Brain, able to read a DARS and utilize other software
+□ Skilled in using BU Brain, able to read a degree audit and utilize other software